hijoput4/SharingWare/readme.md

 If you have kids, watch closely what they play and watch online; there are a lot of AAA games and influencers promoting different agendas from the US in their content.

 ### NEWS: Reddit redesign forced the old name of the sub, so we are back with the old one (as if I had any choice).
-Please don't go there asking for piracy stuff, read the landing page.
+Please don't go there asking for piracy stuff, this page covers most of your needs.
+Please read the landing page to know what to expect there.
 Thank you.

 INDEX: